jissac/web_scraper/README.md

-# web_scraper
+# Web Scraper in Python
-Scraping websites using Python
+### Scraping websites using Python
+---

+Some thoughts:
+-